penrose/penrose/tutorial/tutorial-p1.md

 Recall that a `.dsl` file defines the possible types of objects in our domain.
 Essentially, we are _teaching_ Penrose the neccessary vocabulary that we use to communicate our concept.
 For example, Penrose has no idea that there are objects of type plant or furniture in a house, but no worries, we can let Penrose know with several lines of code :speaker:.
 We declare a new type following the syntax of `type TYPE_NAME`.
 For example, if we want Penrose to know that there are objects of type plant, we would do `type Plant` or `type plant`.
 We normally capitalize type names.

-#### :question: POP QUIZ: What's the most fundamental type of element in Set Theory? (hint: the name gives it away.)
+#### :question: What's the most fundamental type of element in Set Theory? (hint: the name gives it away.)

-The answer is a **Set**!
+The answer is a **Set**.
 A set is a **type** of element in set theory.
 Therefore in our `setTheory.dsl`, we write the following line,

 `setTheory.dsl`
 ```typescript
 type Set
 ```
-And that is all we need for this exercise in `.dsl`! :tada: Now Penrose knows that there are objects of type Set.
+And that is all we need for this exercise in `.dsl` :tada:.
+Now Penrose knows that there are objects of type Set.

 If you look closely at the repository, we have a [domain file](https://github.com/penrose/penrose/blob/main/examples/set-theory-domain/setTheory.dsl) that contains more extensive operations common in Set Theory such as `Intersection`, `Union`, `Subset`, and more.